eboasson/rmw_cyclonedds/CYCLONEDDS_QUALITY_DECLARATION.md

 ### Vulnerability Disclosure Policy [7.i]

 This package conforms to the Vulnerability Disclosure Policy in REP-2006.
-The Eclipse Project Handbook states the project's vulnerability disclosure policy in detail.The Eclipse Project Handbook states the project's [vulnerability disclosure policy](https://www.eclipse.org/projects/handbook/#vulnerability-disclosure) in detail.
+The Eclipse Project Handbook states the project's vulnerability disclosure policy in detail.
+The Eclipse Project Handbook states the project's [vulnerability disclosure policy](https://www.eclipse.org/projects/handbook/#vulnerability-disclosure) in detail.